What Would Flying From New York to Shanghai in 39 Minutes Feel Like?

 Musk explained in a tweet that travelers would experience g-forces between 2 and 3, which means twice or three times their body weight.
 “Will feel like a mild to moderate amusement park ride on ascent and then smooth, peaceful, and silent in zero gravity for most of the trip until landing,” he said.

-“That may not be a very comfortable way to travel,” said Ge-Cheng Zha, a mechanical and aerospace professor at the University of Miami who studies supersonic flight.“Not everyone can take it.”
+“That may not be a very comfortable way to travel,” said Ge-Cheng Zha, a mechanical and aerospace professor at the University of Miami who studies supersonic flight.
+“Not everyone can take it.”

 The ride will be most intense during landing and takeoff.
 The rapid acceleration and deceleration could lead to motion sickness.
 So could a quick peek out the window during a particularly twisty maneuver.
 “There’s a disconnect between the g-force and what the person sees, which can lead to severe motion sickness,” said Andy Feinberg, a geneticist at Johns Hopkins University in Maryland who studies astronaut health (and applied to be an astronaut himself in 1979).